Ashtabula, Ohio: History

 An electric street railroad was built by Captain John N. Stuart in 1883.
 However, in July 1890, the city council dispossessed him of the street railroad and associated franchises via a disputable court decision.
-Shortly after, 600-700 men started to tear up and remove the tracks under the cover of darkness.
+Shortly after, 600–700 men started to tear up and remove the tracks under the cover of darkness.

 Many European immigrants, particularly from Finland, Sweden, and Italy, were attracted to the industrial jobs in Ashtabula in the late 19th and early 20th centuries, as they could learn and accomplish tasks without having a great command of English.
 Ethnic rivalries among these groups were once a major influence on politics and daily life in Ashtabula.

-In 1915, Ashtabula became the first city in the United States to adopt a form of voting called proportional representation.
+In 1915, Ashtabula became the first city in the United States to adopt a form of voting called proportional representation (PR).
 This was an addition to the council-manager charter, originally passed in 1914, and served as a model for the National Municipal League.
-Twenty-four more cities would go on to use this single-transferable-vote (STV) system, with five in total in Ohio.
+Twenty-four more cities would go on to use this single-transferable-vote (STV) PR system, with five in total in Ohio.
 Ethnic rivalries were one reason for the city's switch, as STV enabled minorities to win political office.
 Another factor was disunity in the incumbent Republican Party.
 Voters repealed the system in 1929, using it for the last time in 1931.
 Despite two failed repeal campaigns in 1920 and 1926, political bosses and parties that lost power under STV eventually restored plurality voting, otherwise known as 'winner take all.'

 A substantial percentage of the current residents are descended from those early 20th-century immigrants.
 The population in the City of Ashtabula grew steadily until 1970 but has declined in recent years due to industrial restructuring and loss of jobs.
 Since the late 20th century, the city has become a destination for Hispanic or Latino immigrants, who by the 2010 census made up 9.3% of the population.
 (See 'Demographics' section below.)